Aleksandr’s leg hurt.

 Aleksandr nodded.
 “We are bound for Yerevan.
 Whoever hired your commander, Black Garin, hired him there.
 They may be there still.”
 Aleksandr wrapped his left hand around the hild of Kholodny, gripping the sword in a two-handed high guard.
 He took a deep breath.
 “I want him.”

-He spoke the word with more vehemence than he had intended.
+He spoke the words with more vehemence than he had intended.
 The Ruskan prisoners flinched.
 Aleksandr paused, took another breath.

 The silence was shorter, this time.
 Anatoly cleared his throat.